The Most Dog-Friendly Ferry to All of Ireland

 If you’re interested in travelling with a pet on this route, check out the full details on the Stena Line website.
 I recommend double checking the details for travelling with pets, in case anything has changed.
 (Scroll down to view the specific details for this route.)

-Note that a booking is required for all pets, regardless of how your pet is travelling.
-This includes if you are carrying your dog onboard in a carrier case, with a maximum number of pets in carrier cases permitted on each voyage.
+Note that a booking is required for all pets, regardless of how your pet is travelling, whether in a vehicle, kennel or in the Pet Lounge.
 So don’t forget to add your pet to your booking!

 The Next Most Dog-Friendly Ferry Option